His nudity references classical antiquity, but David embodies the ideals and concerns of 15th-century Florence.

 Symbol of Florence, symbol of the Medici (or “let’s pretend we’re not really tyrants”)

 By the time the bronze David was created, the hero was already a symbol of the Florentine Republic.
-Donatello’s marble David had been on display in front of the Palazzo dei Priori since 1416 against a backdrop of lilies, an insignia of Florence.
+Donatello’s marble David had been on display inside of the Palazzo dei Priori since 1416 against a backdrop of lilies, an insignia of Florence.
 By placing this civic hero in their private courtyard, the Medici claimed for themselves this state symbol, making David a Medici emblem as well as a Florentine one.

 For a family of supposedly private citizens of a republican state who were all but absolute rulers in practice, the Medici had good reason to associate themselves with David’s anti-tyrannical symbolism.
 Cosimo and his family likely wanted all visitors to their palace to regard them—like David—as defenders of liberty.
 This reading is reinforced by an inscription (now lost) that once adorned the column at the statue’s base: